 Wildfires can produce significant water quality changes that may impact fish and other aquatic organisms, drinking water supplies and wastewater treatment systems.
 These impacts are cumulative as a result of pollutants mobilized by the fire, chemicals used to fight the fire, and the post-fire response of the landscape.
 Responses include both immediate / short-term responses as well as longer term (decade or more) impacts.

-One of the first and greatest impacts of wildfire is a significant increase in stormwater runoff which can lead to considerable downstream flooding.
+One of the first and greatest impacts of wildfire is a significant increase in watershed runoff which can lead to considerable downstream flooding.
 Runoff is magnified due to the loss of vegetation and the development of hydrophobic soils during intense wildfires.
-Rain that falls in a wildfire-impacted watershed cannot easily infiltrate into the ground because (1) the loss of vegetation does not slow precipitation down once it hits the landscape, and (2) the development of hydrophobic soils during a wildfire physically repels any precipitation and does not allow infiltration into the ground.
+Rain that falls in a wildfire-impacted watershed cannot easily infiltrate into the ground because (1) the loss of vegetation and duff does not slow precipitation down once it hits the landscape, and (2) hydrophobic soils that may develop during a wildfire physically repels water.
 Increases in streamflow following a fire can result in little to substantial effects on the physical, chemical, and biological quality of the water in streams, rivers, and lakes.
-The magnitude of these effects is largely dependent on the size, intensity, and severity of the fire, and on the condition (i.e., healthy or poor) of the watershed at the time of burning.
+Concentrated runoff may combine with soil, rock fragments, sediment, ash, and woody debris to form debris flows that can be physically destructive and seriously degrade aquatic habitat.
+The magnitude of these effects is largely dependent on the size, intensity, and severity of the fire, on steepness of slopes, and on the condition of the watershed (e.g., healthy or degraded riparian areas) at the time of burning.

 As mentioned previously, wildfires can affect the physical, chemical, and biological quality of streams, rivers, and lakes.
 After a fire, increased runoff provides the pathway for the transport of chemical-laden sediment to surface water, which may have substantial water quality impacts.
 The primary water quality concerns after a wildfire are: